dariol83/reatmetric/README.md

 ## Roadmap

 ### To version 1.0.0
+- UI: introduce dialog to show the details of an activity invocation
-- Complete the documentation (ASCII doc to be completed - 80%)
+- Complete the documentation (ASCII doc to be completed - 90%)

 ### To version 1.1.0
 - SNMP driver